leechwin/sourcecleanup/README.md

 # Usage
 - Downalod jar file in SourceCleanUp/jar/SourceCleanUp.jar
 - Run command following
-- java -jar SourceCleanUp.jar <path>
+- java -jar SourceCleanUp.jar "path"
 - Work all the sub-folders of the path

 # Author